Frequently Asked Questions

 Do I need to have my application reviewed by a campus representative before I submit it?

-You are not required to go through any office on your campus in order to apply to the CLS Program.
+No, you are not required to have your application reviewed by a campus representative to apply for the CLS Program.
 However, the CLS Program urges you to make use of resources available on your campus to strengthen your application.

-The CLS Program maintains a list of faculty, staff, and administrators at colleges and universities nationwide who have volunteered to assist students with the CLS application process.
-Check the CLS website to see if there is a CLS advisor on your campus: https://www.clscholarship.org/universities.
+The CLS Program maintains a list of faculty and staff at colleges and universities across the United States who have volunteered to support students applying for the CLS Program.
+To see if there is a CLS advisor on your campus, please visit: https://www.clscholarship.org/universities.

-Other resources on your campus may include an academic advisor, the Scholarships Office, Fellowships Office, Merit Awards Office, Study Abroad Office, or International Programs Office.
+Other resources on your campus may include a study abroad advisor, fellowships advisor, language instructor, career advisor, or academic advisor.
 A campus writing center may also provide helpful feedback on your essays.

 I can't find my university when filling out my application.